fagnerpc/Alekfull-NX/README.md

 ### Versions for other ES forks:
 * If you use Batocera... then you should use the original version by fagnerpc [here](https://github.com/fagnerpc/Alekfull-NX).
 * If you use ES-DE... then this version of the theme will work out of the box with that distribution.
 When used with ES-DE the theme comes with additional support for navigation sound sets.
 I'm also working on a version to support the 2.0 theme engine that the ES-DE team is working on and will post that here when available.

+### Adding images for a new or missing system
+* If you find a system you want to display needs images then you can create the following 3:
+   * `theme`-background.jpg
+   * `theme`-carousel.jpg
+   * `theme`-logo.svg
+* **Note:** `theme` in the above filenames refers to the value of the theme property noted in `es_systems.xml` for the system you are looking to add (e.g. `snes-background.jpg`, `genesis-background.jpg` etc...)
+* After you create the above 3 images please add them all to the `/_inc/images/systems` directory
+* I will also accept pull requests if you would like your images to be added to the source code for others to use

 ## **Credit**
 All artwork and layouts were designed and created by [fagnerpc](https://github.com/fagnerpc)